 Research Tools: Testbeds

 Collaborative testbed projects shorten the transition time from meteorological research to useful operational forecasting tools.
 NSSL hosts the NOAA Hazardous Weather Testbed and the NOAA National Weather Radar Testbed.
-NSSL researchers also collaborate with the Developmental Testbed Center, the GOES-R Proving Ground and the NOAA Hydrometeorology Testbed.
+NSSL researchers also collaborate with the Developmental Testbed Center, the Satellite Proving Ground, and the NOAA Hydrometeorology Testbed.

 Hazardous Weather Testbed

-NOAA's Hazardous Weather Testbed (HWT) is jointly managed by NSSL, the Storm Prediction Center (SPC) and the National Weather Service Oklahoma City/Norman Weather Forecast Office (OUN) on the University of Oklahoma campus inside the National Weather Center.
+NOAA's Hazardous Weather Testbed (HWT) is jointly managed by NSSL, the Storm Prediction Center (SPC) and the NOAA National Weather Service Norman Forecast Office (OUN) inside the National Weather Center, on the University of Oklahoma campus.
 The HWT is designed to accelerate the transition of promising new meteorological insights and technologies into advances in forecasting and warning for hazardous mesoscale weather events throughout the United States.

 National Weather Radar Testbed

 NOAA's National Weather Radar Testbed (NWRT) is a facility that supports testing and development of new radar technology in Norman, Oklahoma.
 Currently, the radar housed at the facility, dubbed the Advanced Technology Demonstrator, or ATD, is the first full-scale, S-band, dual-polarization phased array radar built from the ground up and designed specifically for use as a weather radar.

 The NWRT was established in 2003 to demonstrate the potential of a multi-function phased-array radar (MPAR) to simultaneously perform aircraft tracking, wind profiling, and weather surveillance.
 The original SPY-1A phased array radar was decommissioned in 2016, and the ATD installed in its place.